cyruslk/MODEMGUESSINGGAME/logs.md

 More specifically, code is **performative**.

 - "Code is the only language that is executable." (p.
 165)
-- Following Kittler's perspective, instead of ordinary/natural language where there is no word "which does what it says" (p.
+- Following Kittler, instead of ordinary/natural language where there is no word "which does what it says" (p.
 165),  code is a machine "for converting meaning into action" (p.
 166)
 - Code has a semantic meaning, but it also has an enactment of meaning.
 Code has both a legible state and an executable state.

 ### Natural Language?

 Galloway states that in the *control society*/information age we're living in, "matter itself is understood in terms of information or code." (p.
-111)
+111) - the best example is the rise of [biometrics](https://en.wikipedia.org/wiki/Biometrics).

-Consequently, code (and by extension, a Protocol) becomes an executable "metalayer that encapsulates Natural language". (p.
+Consequently, code (and by extension, Protocols) becomes executable "metalayers that encapsulates Natural language". (p.
 166)

 ### NARROWING DOWN MY PROBLEMATICS

-My interest could then by characterized by a set of  investigations regarding the **performativity of Protocols.**
+My aim is consequently to investigate through design and engineering and inside a research/creation approach the **performativity of Protocols.**

-In other words, I aim to ask: **How do Protocols play the role of  Apparatuses interacting with Natural Language inside our online information ecosystem.**
+In other words, I aim to ask: **How do Protocols play the role of [Apparatuses](https://soundenvironments.files.wordpress.com/2011/11/agamben-what-is-and-apparatus.pdf) interacting/altering/performing/processing/desiging (with) Natural Language inside our online information ecosystem.**

 In other words: **how do Protocols perform (with/upon) Natural Language?**

+My definition of the Apparatus is directly driven by Giorgio Agamben: as a mechanism that has “the capacity to capture, orient, determine (...) the gestures, behaviors, opinions, or discourses of living beings.”(Agamben, 2009).

 ### GOING BACK TO MODEMS: WHY?

-As I said earlier, Modems are in my opinion very interesting of Protocols to investigate and hack - due amongst other characteristics to their *sonic agency*, their *archaic* association/connotation and their *primitive* modus operandi of transmitting data (loud and screeching sounds, analog process...).
+As I said earlier, Modems are in my opinion very interesting kinds of Protocols to investigate and hack - due amongst other characteristics to a) their *sonic agency*, b) their *archaic* association and c) their *primitive* modus operandi of data transmission (loud and screeching sounds, analog process...).

-Through the investigation of protocols **through** Modems , one of my goals is then to explore the tension between digital interfaces and their hidden structure; the hidden ("distributed",  messy, noisy, multidimensional ...) protocols that enable them and transmit information.
+As a way to investigate the performative agency of Protocols **through** Modems , my primary goal is to explore the tension between digital interfaces and their hidden structure - aka the hidden ("distributed",  messy, noisy, multidimensional ...) layers of protocols that enable internet and make the information *flow*.

-Moreover, what really strikes me using the Internet is its *silent* characteristic.
-Internet appears to me as a silent - and smooth - space; defined by what Galloway states as a *continuity*.
+What really strikes me using the Internet is its *silent* characteristic...Internet appears a lot for it users as a smooth - and silent - space; defined by what Galloway states as a *continuity*.

-By placing intentionally a **noisy** protocol at the center of the game and creating a condition when - for the players to communicate - the protocol needs to work *well*  (perform well following its specific standards), **my goals are thus to make the protocol visible; and question these silent interfaces.**
+By placing intentionally a **noisy** protocol at the center of the game and creating a condition when - for the players to communicate - the protocol needs to perform *well*  (Following its specific standards), **my goals are  a) to make protocols visible; and b) question the way internet's data flows.**

 ## 2018-08-04

 Instead of working with Morse, I'll now work with Modem.
 Same logic:

 - The Modem is at the center of the Game/Interaction.
-- The goal of the game is basically to cooperate with the Protocol.

-What I do like with this simple idea is that:

-- The interaction is both analog and digital
-- Therefore, the interaction is at the opposite or this silent *continuity* of the web.
-The interaction is noisy - the interaction is slow.
+- **The rules of the game is defined by the affordances of the Protocol**.

-**Consequently, I'll now rename the repo MODEMGUESSINGGAME**
+I'll now rename the repo MODEMGUESSINGGAME.

+## 2018-08-05

+This research is directly linked to two very hot topics related to the politial consequences of internet: a) Net Neutrality and b) Fake News.
+Net Neutrality for the affordances of Internet's stack of Protocols.
+Fake News for misinformation spreading through Code's performativity.